RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-database-web.md

 ...
 ~~~

-Let's check the VirtualMachine object now
+In the above output, you'll notice that there are placeholders for variables, if we check the VirtualMachine object now...

 ```execute-1
  oc get vm mongodb-nationalparks -n %parksmap-project-namespace% -o yaml
 ```

-When we instantiate the template, OpenShift replaces the parameters with the values provided :
+... we will see that when we instantiate the template, OpenShift replaces the parameters with the values provided :

 ~~~yaml
 ...